bbensonz1/tst/README.md

 ## Using locally
 * Clone/download the repo
 * Launch a local server such as XAMPP, and configure it
-* Navigat to localhost/cryptobase/#!/ in your browser
+* Navigate to localhost/cryptobase/#!/ in your browser